PinkNoize/tls-observatory/README.md

     $ cd tls-observatory
     $ sudo docker-compose up -d
     ```
-    This will setup a database that will listen on 127.0.0.1:3306
+    This will setup a database that will listen on 127.0.0.1:27017

     NOTE: If you want to stop the database but still keep the data, run `docker-compose stop`.

     `docker-compose down` will delete your database.

-4. Get the generated root password
+4. Connect to the server to test

     ```
-    $ sudo docker-compose logs | grep "GENERATED ROOT PASSWORD"
+    $ mongo --username root
     ```